Ricky-1208/Credit-Fraud/README.md

 4. Split train and test
 5. Do 5-folds-CV on the train set
 6. Train the Random forest on the train set
-7. Evaluate it on the test set and work out AUC/ROC curve.
+7. Evaluate it on the test set and work out AUC/ROC curve

 ## Things don't consider
 This is a well-defined dataset, which doesn't have the missing value.
 Meanwhile, I don't deal with the imbalanced data, which may cause some issues.